SebaStad/menele/README.md

 * Adjust variables in Props for formatting
-* Add is_small_window as context, add it to all reducers?
-* Add Import
+* Fix Preview html codegen
+* Select all button in html preview
+* Copy to clipboard button in html preview
+* Check loading is working correctly

 ## Todo's